-If you’re feeling overwhelmed, anxious or sad about the what's going on in the news, know that you’re definitely not alone.
-Here are some ideas for actions we can take to help us cope better through times like this.
+If you’re feeling overwhelmed, anxious or sad about what's going on in the news, know that you’re definitely not alone.
+Here are some actions we can take to help us cope better through times like this.

 Know that it’s normal to be upset

 Lots of us are feeling upset, anxious, helpless, stressed, sad or angry about the news.
-You’re not alone with these feelings and it’s important to remember that it’s perfectly understandable and okay to feel this way.
+You’re not alone with these feelings and it’s important to remember that it’s perfectly understandable and ok to feel this way.
+We are always here for you if you need to talk.

 Manage your social media usage

 24-hour rolling news and social media can make it difficult to switch off from current affairs and to put them in perspective.
 News coverage and social posts, as well as conversations your friends and family might be having about news might be dramatic and upsetting.
 It can be easy to imagine lots of possible scenarios resulting from world events but it's important to focus just on what's happening now.
 Imagining the worst doesn't help us to manage our feelings.

-It’s also important to remember that the reason the news about the war in Ukraine is on TV and our social media feeds so much at the moment is because it’s such a rare event.
+It’s also important to remember that the reason events are on TV a lot is often because it’s such a rare event.
 This sort of situation doesn’t happen all the time, or even often at all.

 Be aware of the amount of news and information you’re consuming and make sure it’s coming from trusted, reliable sources